jku-win-dke/AISA-XMI-Mapper/README.md

 ## 3.2.
 Plugins

 After the subset of a model is returned to the mapper, the mapper delegates the mapping process to the corresponding plugin.
-A plugin has the task to map given data to RDFS/SHACL according to the semantics of the plugin's UML diagrams.
+A plugin is an XQuery module with the task to map given data to RDFS/SHACL according to the semantics of the plugin's UML diagrams.
 For example, stereotypes or attributes may have different meanings in different models.
 By default, the following plugins are available:

 1. AIXM 5.1.1
 2. FIXM 3.0.1 SESAR